 helps with the side effects of hormone therapy for breast cancer

 The acupuncturist begins by asking some health-related questions.
 Some of these questions may seem unrelated, but in Chinese Medicine, everything is connected.
 Then the acupuncturist feels your pulse and looks at your tongue.
 This may be the only time it is actually polite to stick your tongue out at someone!
-After this, she inserts sterile, single-use needles into specific acupuncture points on the body.
+Next, she inserts sterile, single-use needles into specific acupuncture points on the body.
 Relaxation sets in once the needles are in place.
 While you rest peacefully, the needles will be doing their work for about 20 to 30 minutes.
 After the treatment you will likely feel relaxed and revitalized!

 Yes!
 Thanks for asking!
 Eat before your treatment, preferably something with a little protein.
 The thought of needles can make people a little woozy sometimes.
 Wear loose, comfortable clothing.
 The acupuncture points are usually located at or below the knees and elbows, so please wear clothing that is loose enough to access these areas.
 To make your experience more pleasant, be still when the needles are in place.
 Please provide a current list of medications you are taking, and keep me informed if this list changes between acupuncture appointments.

 Moxibustion is a traditional Chinese medicine therapy which uses moxa, also known as mugwort herb.